 Millennials are finally finding our voice as business leaders

 Another thing to consider; we Millennials are risk averse as a general rule, especially when it comes to making investments.
 Remember, that many of the 30 somethings moving up the corporate later today had our worlds shattered when we saw the World Trade Center fall when we were just starting our adult lives.
-The 90’s lead us to believe we could look forward to a rosy economic future for ourselves only to see it evaporate within a matter of months when the Great Recession hit and many of us have never caught up.
-To compound this, my generation has endured over a decade of victim blaming for our circumstances with little to no real way to push back on these misconceptions.
-So in addition to savvy consumers, we’re sensitive to how companies engage us or attempt to address our needs considering that we have more limited means and we’ve endured one nasty surprise after another for most of our adult lives.
+The childhood we had in the 90’s lead us to believe we could look forward to a rosy economic future,but we saw that future evaporate within a matter of months when the Great Recession hit.
+Many of us have never caught up.
+To compound this, my generation has endured over a decade of victim blaming for our circumstances.
+I’ve read and heard more than one triad about my generation’s work ethic with little to no real way to push back on these misconceptions.
+Afterall, whatever I say on the topic will come across as self-serving so what’s the point?
+We’re sensitive to how companies engage us or attempt to address our needs considering that we have limited means and we’ve endured one nasty surprise after another for most of our adult lives.

 Millennials love change and disruption, but not nasty surprises

 As such, we’re okay with disruption and innovation, in fact many of us welcome it considering that it offers an opportunity for a better tomorrow.
 However, we are particularly adverse to nasty surprises that come in the form of dishonest marketing, messaging that comes across as paternalistic, and we are very vocal with one another when we feel we’ve been subject to such marketing practices.
-The companies that don't wake up to this as far as their marketing efforts are concerned will take much longer to achieve the market share they seek relative to their competitors.
+The companies that don't wake up to this as far as their marketing efforts are concerned will take much longer to achieve the market share they seek.
 Not only will they have a harder time attracting customers, but they are less likely to engender the goodwill necessary to prevent customer churn.
-For example, if a brand offering a sophisticated product or service neglect to help customers succeed post-sale by providing clear documentation, examples and use cases for how to achieve specific results, and on-demand training delivered as micro-learning then you're missing out on a tremendous opportunity to engage your customers and build brand loyalty.
+For example, if a brand offering a sophisticated product or service neglects to help customers succeed post-sale by providing solid customer education they will fail.
+Clear documentation, examples and use cases for how to achieve specific results, and on-demand training delivered as micro-learning are all amazing opportunities to build brand loyalty, but you have to see them as such in the first place.
 Customer education is an extension of your brand, so develop your customer education function with the same care you spend on improving the other parts of your brand.
 Moreover, I want to leave you with one last thought on this point before we move on.
-If we Millennials don't like what we see online or hear from our social networks, then you'll never even know you lost our sale, but you will start hearing from sales targets that their associates are discouraging you from considering them as a vendor.
+If we Millennials don't like what we see online or hear from our social networks, then you'll never even know you lost our sale.
+However, you will start hearing from sales targets that their associates are discouraging them from considering you as a vendor.
 If that's not enough to keep a marketer up at night, then I don't know what will.

 Examples of Customer Education Out in the Wild